ABRM2002/FUTURE_CS_01/README.md

 Expected Outcome: Port 3000 should show as open if OWASP Juice Shop is running.

 ---

+## Step 2 : Do a Service Version Detection Scan :-

 - **Service version detection on port 3000:**